LSBUSGP/TextStyleSheets/README.md

 and attach it to a Text Mesh Pro object, the font size on the object will be linked to the default font size in the TMP Settings.
 This means that if you change the default font size in the TMP Settings, the font size on the object will change.
 You could also copy other values from the TMP Settings to the object in the same way.

-Note: there is a performance cost associated with using the `Update` function for this, as each instance of this script will update each frame.
-This is not a problem if you have only a few Text Mesh Pro objects.
-But, if you have many, this cost will increase linearly with the number of instances.
-If you don't need to change the font size at runtime, you can put it in the `Start` function instead.
-This way your cost will only happen when the Text Mesh Pro objects are enabled for the first time in each scene.

 ### Default Style Sheet

 A `TMP_StyleSheet` defines a list of named styles that you can apply to TextMesh Pro text objects.
 Each text object can either choose a style from the default style sheet or you can create your own sheet and pick a style from that.